xabbu42/Master/arbeit.md

 $¬□P$. [cf. @artemov2016 ch 7]

-Looking at the G3s proof for $¬□(P ∧ ¬□P)$ and a realization of that proof in figure \ref{proofs}, we can see why a self referential proof term like the used term $t$ for the propositional tautology $P ∧ ¬t⋅x{:}P → P$ is necessary.
-In order to prove $¬□(P ∧ ¬□P)$ one needs to disprove $P ∧ ¬□P$ at some point which means one has to prove
+Looking at the G3s proof for $¬□(P ∧ ¬□P)$ and a realization of that proof in figure \ref{proofs}, we can see why a self referential term like $t$ for the propositional tautology $P ∧ ¬t⋅x{:}P → P$ is necessary.
+In order to prove $¬□(P ∧ ¬□P)$ one needs to disprove $P ∧ ¬□P$ at some point which means one has to prove $□P$.
-$□P$.
 The only way to prove $□P$ is using $□(P ∧ ¬□P)$ as an assumption on the left.
 This leads to the situation that the proof introduces $□$ by a $(⊃ □)$ rule where the same family already occurs on the left.
-As the following sections of this chapter will show formally such a situation is actually necessary for the self-referentiality of an S4 formula.
+As the following sections of this chapter will show formally such a situation is actually necessary for the self-referentiality of any S4 formula.

 \begin{figure} \caption{proof for $¬□(P ∧ ¬□P)$} \label{proofs}
 \begin{longtable}{cc}